-Although fast lenses (the ones that can get really wide apertures) are great in low light situations, they are also quite expensive.
+Although fast lenses (the ones that can get really wide apertures) are great for low light photography without flash, they are also quite expensive.
 I have just one of them, a 35mm.
 This is a great lens and it is affordable.
 It is pretty good for newborn photography, when you get close to your subject and you usually have time to react or even set a little the scene.
 However, for situations where you have to react fast I think using a zoom lens can be more useful.
 The problem is that those are much more expensive!
 I have never been able to get one.
 If you are in my situation, keep reading because I developed strategies which solve low light situations without getting expensive equipment.

 The Luminance Noise is the general noise caused by the brightness of the image, Color Noise is the color dots you see when you zoom in on an image that you shoot at high ISO.
 You can see them easier in the shadows of an image.
 Before starting to work on reducing the noise it is better to zoom in on the image by clicking the 1:1 in the Navigator and selecting on it the area you want to focus in.